AllysonSimGH/ml-projects/README.md

 # ml-projects
 This folder contains the machine learning for data science projects.
-There are currently two different projects: (1) Supervise learning for classification problem for predicting heart disease from Kaggle, (2) Supervise learning for regression problem on time-series data for predicting the sale price of bulldozers from Kaggle
+There are currently two different projects:
+(1) Supervise learning for classification problem for predicting heart disease from Kaggle, (2) Supervise learning for regression problem on time-series data for predicting the sale price of bulldozers from Kaggle (3) Transfer learning for multi-class dog breed classsification problem from Kaggle